15 Expats Talk about Health Insurance and Healthcare in Japan

 We asked expats in Japan if they have access to public healthcare in Japan.
 And, if they do have access, what is it like.
 They wrote...

 "My experiences with the local healthcare system in Japan during the pandemic have been generally positive.
 The healthcare system has been very responsive to the pandemic, with the government providing clear guidance on how to prevent the spread of the virus and how to seek medical attention if needed.
 The healthcare system has also been very efficient in providing testing and treatment for those who need it.
 In addition, the healthcare system has been very supportive of those who are struggling financially due to the pandemic, providing financial assistance and other forms of support.
-Overall, I have been very impressed with the way the healthcare system in Japan has responded to the pandemic," commented one expat living in Japan.
+Overall, I have been very impressed with the way the healthcare system in Japan has responded to the pandemic," said one expat living in Japan.

 What advice do you have for expats having a baby in Japan?